 Jaffer Fuddoo Dispensary

-The Jaffer Fuddoo Dispensary is located in Karachi, Sindh, Pakistan.
-It is a unique and historic landmark that was originally constructed in 1904 by Muslim philanthropist Jaffer Fuddoo.
-The building served as a dispensary to aid the underprivileged in Karachi.
-Today, it functions as the administrative block for Kutiyana Memon Hospital (KMH).
+The Jaffer Fuddoo Dispensary, also known as the Jaffer Fadoo Dispensary, is a historic landmark located on the Agha Khan Road (formerly Harris Road) in the Kharadar, Karachi South District, Sindh, Pakistan.
+Constructed in 1904 by philanthropist Jaffer Fuddoo, the building originally served as a dispensary to provide medical aid to the underprivileged in the city.
+Today, it functions as the administrative block of the Kutiyana Memon Hospital (KMH).